Why We Exist

 For years, we have witnessed the erosion of our continent’s economic, cultural, and political influence, and of European identity itself.

 The world we believed to be immutable and permanent, shaped by our rules, is now gone.
 The rules of the game have changed: competition, coercion, blackmail, and the law of the strongest now prevail.
-Whether we like it or not, this is the world we live in – and must operate within.
+Whether we like it or not, this is the reality we live in – and must operate within.

 The response to this prospect has been an endless series of summits concluding with grand yet hollow declarations – but no action, no decisive gestures, no radical reassessment of our trajectory.
-Despair looms.
-Europeans feel defeated and powerless.

 How did we reach this point?